AECOMGermantown/AECOMGermantown.github.io/README.md

-# GSA-Prototype

-AECOM Prototype Agile Development Approach -

-Link to publicly accessible prototype - insert link here
+GSA-Prototype - Link to publicly accessible prototype - http://52.11.38.94/

 The AECOM team used a combination of Agile Scrum ad DevOps engineering techniques to facilitate a 1-week sprint to coordinate the prototype project.
 This included initial project setup and elaboration of requirements, design, development, testing, user acceptance testing, and installation activities.

+We quickly assembled a Scrum team and had them work closely together (mostly collocated, but some distributed).
+The following team was created to support the prototype project, which incorporated many of the labor categories required under labor pool three (full stack).

+Product Manager, Technical Architect, Back End Web Developer, Front End Web Developer, Front End Web Developer, Interaction Designer, DevOps Engineer

 Through an iterative process we identified the best fit open-source technology tool chain to support development, with a focus on automation and continuous integration.
 The following tool chain was setup for the prototype project:

 - WebStorm IDE for JavaScript, CSS & HTML prototype development
 - Leaflet/Mapbox as an open source mapping API
 - Angular JS for the applicaiton framework
 - SASS as the CSS precompiler
 - Angualr UI router, angular-toastr, angular-bootstrap, and lodash for web development libraries
 - Jenkins for continous integration
 - Gulp for compilation and builds
 - Karma, Jasmine, Sinon, and Protractor as a set of automated unit testing for JavaScript and Angular
 - Github repository with a stream setup based on GitFlow
 - Ubuntu web server running Nginx on AWS
 - Zabbix for continuous applicaiton monitoring
-- Docker as the application container
+- Vargrant as the application container
 - Bower & NPM as the Web Package Manager

-Day 1:
+The 1-week sprint to build the prototype proceeded as follows:

-Initial kick-off meeting with team to discuss the scope of work and initial ideas, materials to review, etc.
-Held formal planning meeting, setup scrum board and reviewed visual data driven options (map, charts, etc.).
+Sprint Day 1: Initial kick-off meeting with team to discuss the scope of work and initial ideas, materials to review, etc. Held formal planning meeting, setup scrum board and reviewed open-source visual data driven options (map, charts, etc.).
 Reviewed openFDA API data sets for consistency and realible data points that we could use to relate the information in a usable format that would benefit the end user.
-Began to setup user stories based on ideas idenitified during planning.
+Began to setup user stories based on ideas idenitified during brainstorming planning session.

-Day 2:
-Created design comp and sytle guide based on options discussed in planning session.
+Sprint Day 2: Created design comp and sytle guide based on options discussed in planning session.
 Initial dev mockup was done in real-time, with paired programming techniques to share ideas and implement changes.
 Backend developers created algorithms to pull necessary content from openFDA API for food, drugs, and devices.
-Implemented changes in heat map design.
+Implemented changes in first draft of the heat map design.

-Day 3:
-Reviewed latest version of the prototype
+Sprint Day 3: Reviewed latest version of the prototype.
+Completed envrionment setup with Jenkins and Nginx to host the site.
+Published publically accessbile link.
 Setup Google Analystics to support UAT and collect feeback on user nagivation.

-Day 4:
+Refined initial site design based on limitations identified with API data sets and simplified the search function.

-Updated mapping design based style guide and
+Day 4: Updated mapping design and color scheme based on iterative design comp.
+Drafted installation steps for server and deploying the web site.

-Day 5:

-Day 6:
+Day 5: Incorporated openFDA API data set and counts by state for recalls in the heat map.
+Fined tuned the application for mobile devices and responsive design.
+Reviewed latest prototype functionality and shared ideas on minor changes to zooming functionality.

+Day 6: Conducted usability tests with new site users on both laptop and mobile devices.
+Reviewed feedback and incorporate minor changes to the initial design.

-Day 7: Final product review, completed RFQ requirements and submitted proposal.
+Day 7: Final product review and Product Owner acceptance.
+Completed RFQ requirements and submitted proposal.

-Criteria/Evidence:
+AECOM Criteria/Evidence:
-1) Assigned one leader, gave that person authority and responsibility, and held that person accountable for the quality of the prototype submitted.
-Evidence - Dedicated a Product Manager to the prototype project - John Keister
+- 1)AECOM dedicated a Product Manager to the prototype project

-2) Assembled a multidisciplinary and collaborative team including a minimum of 5 labor categories from the Development Pool labor categories to design and develop the prototype

-Evidence-  used mix of labor categories with the following breakout:
-Product Manager (John Keister),
-Technical Architect (David McEnderfer),
-Back End Web Developer (Charles Tsai),
-Front End Web Developer (Trevor Plumley),
-Front End Web Developer (Alex Bostic),
-Interaction Designer (Chris Litz),
-Usability Tester (Raqulle Carter),
-DevOps Engineer (Manuel Sanchez)

-3)Understand what people need, by including people in the prototype development and design process Evidence-

-4)Used at least three "human-centered design" techniques or tools Evidence-
+- 2)Formed an Agile Scrum team with 7 of the LCAT's in labor pool three (full stack)
+- 3)Held brainstorming sessions with the Product Owner to define initial user stories; conducated usability testing on laptops and mobile devices.
+- 4)Responsive design, Photoshop for design comps, Visio for wireframes

-5) Design style guide (GSA_FDA_Proto_StyleGuide_v.1.pdf) is located in the prototype_comps folder in the GitHub repo Evidence-
+- 5) Design style guide (GSA_FDA_Proto_StyleGuide_v.1.pdf) is located in the prototype_comps folder in the GitHub repo.

-6) Conducted usability testing and incorporated feedback into prototype changes
-Evidence-
+- 6) Held usability testing on multiple devices with open-ended steps.

-7) Applied Agile Scrum with daily demonstrations where the Product Owner and team provide input on changes.
+- 7) Applied Agile Scrum with daily demo's where the Product Owner and team provide input on changes.
-Evidence-

-8) created a prototype that works on multiple devices, and presents a responsive design Evidence-
+- 8) Prototype is responsive and works on multiple devices

-9) Jenkins, WebStorm IDE, Gulp, Docker, Angular JS.
+- 9) Jenkins, WebStorm IDE, Gulp, Vagrant, Angular JS.
 See full list in Read.me introduction.
-Evidence-

-10) deployed the prototype on an Infrastructure as a Service (IaaS) or Platform as a Service (PaaS) provider, and indicated which provider they used
-Evidence-

-11) wrote unit tests for their code
-Evidence-

-12) set up or used a continuous integration system to automate the running of tests and continuously deployed their code to their IaaS or PaaS provider
-Evidence-

-13) set up or used configuration management
+- 10) Deployed on Nginx server hosted in AWS cloud
+- 11) Unit tests were scripted in Karma/Jasmine/Sinon/Protractor
+- 12) Setup Jenkins with updates deplpyed to Nginx server hosted in AWS cloud.
-Evidence- used GitHub repo for merging changes and tracked user stories through GitHub issues
+- 13) Used GitHub repo for merging changes and tracked user stories through GitHub issues

-14) set up or used continuous monitoring
+- 14) Zabbix for continuous applicaiton monitoring
-Evidence-

-15) deploy their software in a container (i.e., utilized operating-system-level virtualization) Evidence-

-16) make use of a API, by either consuming or providing one RESTfully.
-Evidence-

-17) used an iterative approach, where feedback informed subsequent work or versions of the prototype Evidence-
+- 15) Vagrant as the application container
+- 16) Leaflet mapping API
+- 17) Agile Scrum, conducted daily demon's to review and incorporate improvements

-18) provided sufficient documentation to install and run their prototype on another machine Evidence-
+- 18) provided sufficient documentation to install and run their prototype on another machine

-19) prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge Evidence-
+- 19) All the tools AECOM used in building the prototype are open-source and freely available